General Position Description

 How to Apply

-Interested applicants should send a cover letter, resume, and two references in a single email to email@example.com the subject line “Brutality Project Paralegal” as soon as possible.
+Interested applicants should send a cover letter, resume, and two references in a single email to email@example.com with the subject line “Pro Bono Advocacy Coordinator” as soon as possible.
 Interviews will take place on a rolling basis until the position is filled.
 No phone calls or mail inquiries please.

-Candidates of color, Bicultural candidates, Bilingual candidates, LGBTQ candidates, and candidates with disabilities are strongly encouraged to apply.
+Candidates of color, Bicultural candidates, Bilingual candidates, LGBTQIA+ candidates, candidates who have been directly impacted by the prison industrial complex, and candidates with disabilities are strongly encouraged to apply.